lovecodingdev/monetaria-utilities/README.md

-Formatted user data is an object containing cumulative metrics (healthFactor, totalLiquidity, totalBorrows, etc.) and an array of formatted reserve data plus user holdings (aTokens, debtTokens) for each reserve in an Monetaria market
+Formatted user data is an object containing cumulative metrics (healthFactor, totalLiquidity, totalBorrows, etc.) and an array of formatted reserve data plus user holdings (mTokens, debtTokens) for each reserve in an Monetaria market

 ### formatUserSummary